man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 ## 5. Update the BSL conversion table

-If you are releasing either a major (e.g. 2.0.0) or a minor (e.g. 1.5.0) release, please update the license conversion schedule table [in the readme](https://github.com/man-group/ArcticDB/blob/master/README.md).
+If you are releasing either a major (e.g. 2.0.0) or a minor (e.g. 1.5.0) version, please update the license conversion schedule table [in the readme](https://github.com/man-group/ArcticDB/blob/master/README.md).

 The conversion date will be two years from when the release is [published on GitHub](https://github.com/man-group/ArcticDB/releases/).
 This is not required if you are releasing a patch release.